GREGORIOHDD/Robotank/index.md

 top();
 ```

 The treads and are a slightly modified version of the ones given in the [Thingiverse](https://www.thingiverse.com/thing:467807) project mentioned above.
 I decided that I did not like how the front gears were smaller than the back ones so I modified them to be the same height.
 The modified FreeCAD files are available in the project's [github repository](https://github.com/jjacobson/Robotank/tree/master/tracks).
-The full circle gear snaps on to the axle attached to the vehicle body, and the halfcircle gear is attached to each motor's shaft.
+The full-circle gear snaps on to the axle attached to the vehicle body, and the half-circle gear is attached to each motor's shaft.

 ![Treads](images/vehicle_treads.jpg)

-The individual treads are held together with small pieces of 1.75mm fillament which are placed in the holes at either end of each piece of tread.
-The pieces of tread had to be individually filed down in order to make them fit together and rotate smoothly.
+The individual treads are held together with small pieces of 1.75mm filament which are placed in the holes at either end of each piece of tread.
+The pieces of tread had to be individually filed down to make them fit together and rotate smoothly.

 The next step in the project was writing the control code for the Arduino.